Simucube/simucube-docs.github.io/docs/Accessories/ExtensionKit.md

 !!!
 Info
     - Select the suitable extension cable and connect it to the wheelbase.
 	- Pass the connected cable through the wheel extension.
-	- Use three (3) supplied M5x16 and M5 lock washers hex screws to mount the extension to the wheelbase axle with a 3mm hex key.
+	- Use three (3) supplied M5x16 and M5 lock washers hex screws to **tightly** mount the extension to the wheelbase axle with a 3mm hex key (sufficient torque ~6Nm).

 ### Step 5